Migrating from message_data

 The process:

-Uses the scripts in the
+Uses the code in

 Requirements: